splanck/vls/README.md

 Pass `--no-color` to disable colored output.
 Use `-r` to display entries in reverse alphabetical order.
 Use `-t` to sort entries by modification time.
+Use `-S` to sort entries by file size.

 ## Building and Testing
 The build system uses a simple Makefile which detects the host OS with